Strongly lensed candidates from the HSC transient survey: Results and discussion

 \section{Results and discussion}

-We take a further look at the HSC variables that get picked out by our approach.
+In this section, we take a further look at the HSC variables that were selected by our approach.
 We describe the final candidates in Sec.~\ref{sec:candidates}.
-In Sec.~\ref{sec:var_fp}, we discuss the objects selected as candidates by both the variability selection and \textsc{Chitah} but rejected by our visual inspection.
+In Sec.~\ref{sec:var_fp}, we discuss the objects selected as candidates by both the variability selection and \textsc{Chitah}, but rejected by our visual inspection.
 The discussion about the objects that meet the variability selection criteria but get rejected by \textsc{Chitah} is in Sec.~\ref{sec:chitah_fp}.We compare our lens candidates to previously identified candidates from other searches in Sec.~\ref{sec:discussion}.